 Prior to teaching objects with the Cam Locate URCap node, the operator must define a Snapshot position using the Snapshot Position wizard.
-For more details on the concepts of Snapshot position, Work plane and Calibration board, see General Presentation section.
+For more details on the concepts of Snapshot position, Work plane and Calibration board, see Snapshot position and Workspace section.
 Read the following instructions to create a Snapshot Position.